enkidevs/curriculum/spreadsheets/intermediate/functions-and-formulas-iii/date-time-functions.md

 ---
 ## Content

-There are several date and time functions in Spreadsheets.
+There are several date and time functions in Google Sheets.
  - TIME()
  - NOW()
  - TODAY()